hannagitlesen/Heis/README.md

 The Assigner-module is responsible for finding the ID of the most suitable elevator for the order.
 It calculates a cost function based on the time until the elevators are back in idle.

 #### Watchdog
-Watchdog is used to monitor if any of the elevators goes in an unavailable state
+Watchdog is used to monitor if any of the elevators goes in an unavailable state.

 #### Local elevator
-The localElevator-module contains the local FSM for the single elevator
+The localElevator-module contains the local FSM for the single elevator.

 #### Distributor
 The Distributor-module is responsible for distributing and synchronizing the connected elevators on the network.
 In summation it:
-* Use the Assigner-module to select the most suitable elevator for the order
+* Use the Assigner-module to select the most suitable elevator for the order.
 * Create channels for communication with the network.
-The elevators send and receive states and orders
+The elevators send and receive states and orders.
-* Checks for elevators that enters / exits the system
+* Checks for elevators that enters / exits the system.
-* Send orders to the local elevator
+* Send orders to the local elevator.
+* Monitors which elevators are in an unavailable state.